actori/actori-net/README.md

 ## Code of Conduct

-Contribution to the actix-net crate is organized under the terms of the Contributor Covenant, the maintainer of actix-net, @fafhrd91, promises to intervene to uphold that code of conduct.
+Contribution to the actori-net crate is organized under the terms of the Contributor Covenant, the maintainer of actori-net, @fafhrd91, promises to intervene to uphold that code of conduct.